 Spaghetti is one of those meals that makes everyone in my family happy.
 It really is one meal where I get zero complaints.
 What I find interesting is, when I say I’m making meatballs they are always so much more excited about dinner.
 What is it about a meatball that is better than meat sauce?
 According to my son, you get more meat.
 Spoken like a true carnivore.
 I don’t think I’ll ever convert that guy into a vegetarian.

 I’ve never been a fan of ground beef, so I always use ground turkey.
 I prefer it for its lighter taste and texture.
 Now turkey can be lower in fat than ground beef, but you have to be sure to choose lean.
 Some ground turkey can actually have just as much saturated fat as ground beef.

 Fat and Cholesterol

 The American Heart Association recommends keeping your fat intake between 20-35% of your total daily calories.
 You should also keep your saturated fat intake to less than 7% of your total calories.
 Avoid trans-fat when possible and/or limit it to less than 1% of your calories.
-You should also limit you cholesterol intake to less than 200 mg per day.
-I’m a big fan of plant stanols/sterols, these can help reduce our bodies absorption of cholesterol, which can reduce your blood cholesterol levels.
+You should also limit your cholesterol intake to less than 200mg per day.
+I’m a big fan of plant stanols/sterols.
+These can help reduce our bodies absorption of cholesterol, which can reduce your blood cholesterol levels.
 You can find these in spreads like Smart Balance and Take Control.

 - ½ cup old-fashioned oatmeal